garikAsplund/garik.codes/src/routes/blog/Spring break.md

 ![Tough times](https://i.redd.it/rr6our9c1hn11.gif "The game rn")

 People who were laid off are now in grad school and will come out with work experience and *another* degree.
-Kids have grown up working with Raspberry Pis and running robots or building drones if not rockets.
+Kids have grown up working with Raspberry Pis, running robots, and building drones if not rockets.

 Aside from a bunch of new talent coming in from growing up with tech and old talent recently released to correct for overhiring during the pandemic, other huge events synched up to make getting a job in tech harder, especially for juniors: